-Simply removing animal fur is not enough to remove the odor that pet dander leaves on your rugs.
+Simply removing animal fur is not enough to remove the scent that pet dander leaves on your rugs.
 Over time, the build-up of this type of odor can only be removed with an enzyme-based wash.

 Why Does My Pet Keep Marking My Rug Anyway?